 We will assume 15 months of constant enrollment, a constant dropout rate of 0.001 per month, control group observations follow an exponential survival distribution with a median of 8 months.
 After careful elicitation of all available evidence, we assume a possible delayed treatment effect scenario (alternative hypothesis): no treatment effect for 6 months (HR=1), followed by a large treatment effect (HR= 0.56) thereafter.
 As this is a confirmatory trial for potential regulatory submission, strict control of 2.5\% type I error is required, and those investing in the study wish to ensure 90\% power under this NPH scenario.
 Below are the two steps for sample size calculation:

 \begin{enumerate} \item The first step is specification of the minimum follow up time for each patient or trial duration.
-We consider total trial duration of 18, 24, 32 and 40 months to compare required sample size for each component of the proposed MaxCombo test (Table ~\ref{tab:SS_Follwps}).
-All sample sizes are calculated using the method of Hasegawa 2014 ~\cite{Hasegawa2014}.
+We consider total trial duration of 18, 24, 32 and 40 months to compare required sample size for each component of the proposed MaxCombo test (Table ~\ref{tab:SSFollwps}).
+All sample sizes are calculated using the method of ~\cite{Hasegawa2014}.